wdiesveld/TinyQueries/README.md

 [![TinyQueries](http://tinyqueries.com/css/images/tiny-queries-logo-large.png)](http://www.tinyqueries.com/)

-TinyQueries is a framework to create any data structure out of standard relational databases.
+TinyQueries can be regarded as an alternative for Object Relation Mapping.
+It's based on two components:
+* A query compiler - it's like a Less for SQL, so you create SQL queries by compiling them.
-It uses a simple and powerful syntax to combine SQL queries.
+* A simple and powerful syntax to combine the output of SQL queries

 ## Example